9m88

-Joanne Tang Yu-chi (born November 20, 1990), better known by her stage name 9m88, is a Taiwanese singer, songwriter, and actress.
+Joanne Tang Yu-chi (湯毓綺 (Tāng Yùqǐ); born November 20, 1990), better known by her stage name 9m88, is a Taiwanese singer, songwriter, and actress.

 Biography

 9m88 was born in 1990.
 She majored in fashion design at Shih Chien University.
 At age 25, she went to The New School for Jazz and Contemporary Music.
 9m88 released her debut album “Beyond Mediocrity” independently in August 2019.
 In October 2021, 9m88 performed with the Cloud Gate Dance Theater.

 Music style

 After arriving in New York as a Jazz voice major, she has broadened her interest in various genres of music, including Jazz, R&B, Pop, and Free Improvisation.
 Baba is also known for infusing her music with vivid and retro visuals.
 Her lyrics usually deal with personal bitter-sweet stories on a daily basis.
 The release of her 7-inch vinyl “Nine Head Hinano”, including a cover of City Pop classic “Plastic Love”, has helped her increase followers over the world.